 In versions 18.06.0 through 18.06.2, pre-compiled “official” images did not contain a kernel image, resulting in an unbootable Pogoplug even if you followed the correct install process.
 Pre-built OpenWrt 18.06.0 to 18.06.2 images are broken and can not be used.
 This has been fixed in OpenWrt 18.06.3 and newer versions.

 prodepending on your Pogoplug hardware.
 For brevity of this guide, the files are only referenced by the last part of the filename)

 Danger - live voltage!

-The Pogoplugs contain their own unenclosed power supply in the lower part of the case.
+A Pogoplug contains its own unenclosed power supply in the lower part of the case.
 When connected to power, parts inside the case are live at mains voltage and must be handled with extreme care!

 Seriously, this could kill you if you're not careful.
 Please completely disconnect the Pogoplug from power before opening the case and working inside, and make really sure to not touch anything inside as long as the Pogoplug is powered.

 Open the serial connection and power on your Pogoplug.
 Once you see